-However, according to Jodi Andersen, such should not be the case.
+However, according to Jodi Andersen, this should not be the case.

 Co-founder and Chief Dog Officer of How I Met My Dog, Jodi believes that it should be the Fido that should make the decision of who they want to go home to instead of the other way around.

-“One of the things that I really noticed is that we choose dogs, and then we expect them to fit into our lives, when really, the most important thing, like any relationship, (is) there’s two sides.
+“One of the things that I really noticed is that we choose dogs, and then we expect them to fit into our lives.
+But really, the most important thing, like any relationship, (is) there’s two sides.
 So, was there a way for us to give dogs a voice so that they could, in fact, help the shelters and the rescues find the right adopters for them?”

-It was this question that would soon become the turning point that would lead to the establishment of How I Met My Dog.
+It was this question that would soon become the turning point for the establishment of How I Met My Dog.

-For so many years, Jodi has heard of cases where the human pet parents and guardians shared that it was their dogs that chose them instead of them choosing their fur baby.
+For so many years, Jodi has heard of cases where pet parents and guardians shared that it was their dogs that chose them instead of them choosing their fur baby.

 “Even if you’re a great breeder, and you have a litter of pups like siblings, we’re all different.
 Just because we’re born of the same parents, and we eat the same breakfast, lunch, and dinner, and these puppies were up in the same whelping box, it doesn’t mean that they need the same thing.
 They’re individuals.”

-Because of this, Jodi and her co-founders, through How I Met My Dog, worked together to make it possible to give pups a voice when it comes to their adoption process.
+Because of this, Jodi and her co-founders worked together to make it possible to give pups a voice when it comes to their adoption process.

-Founded with the goal to help solve the problem of about 4 million dogs entering the shelter system every year, with only around half of the number being acquired into new homes, How I Met My Dog was established to custom-match aspiring adopters with rescue dogs based on their lifestyle and individual behavior rather than the usual factors like dog breed or love at first sight.
+How I Met My Dog works by custom-matching aspiring adopters with rescue dogs.
+They consider factors based on their lifestyle and individual behavior rather than the usual ones like dog breed or love at first sight.

 “We set out to ask a very specific set of questions of people who wanted to adopt a dog.
-That would mean who they are, their lifestyle, their training style, if you will, their personality and their expectations of living with a dog… And we really did a deep dive into what questions can we ask the rescues or the shelters that they will be able to answer about these dogs so that the dog can actually figure out which person is the best match for them.”
+And we really did a deep dive into what questions can we ask the rescues or the shelters that they will be able to answer about these dogs so that the dog can actually figure out which person is the best match for them.”

-Taking into account the fact that shelters and animal rescues already have to deal with too much work in their daily routines, Jodi and her team have made it easier for animal welfare groups to use the algorithm.
+Taking into account the fact that shelters and animal rescues already have to deal with too much work in their daily routines, Jodi and her team have made it easier for animal welfare groups.

-In fact, according to Jodi, all the shelter has to do is answer their multiple-choice questions, and the algorithm will be the one to analyze and bring to the surface the things that the dog needs based on their personality expectations and training style,
+In fact, according to Jodi, all the shelter has to do is answer their multiple-choice questions.
+The algorithm will be the one to analyze and bring to the surface the things that the dog needs based on their personality expectations and training style,

-From there on, the algorithm will come up with a match, which Jodi’s team then sends directly to the adopter so that the adopter can visit the shelter where the dog is and start their adoption process.
+From there on, the algorithm will come up with a match.
+Jodi’s team then sends this directly to the adopter so that the adopter can visit the shelter where the dog is and start their adoption process.